2024 United States state legislative elections explained

 See main article: 2024 Kentucky Senate election and 2024 Kentucky House of Representatives election.

-Half of the seats of the Kentucky Senate and all of the seats of the Kentucky House of Representatives are up for election in 2024.
-Republicans currently control both chambers.
+Half of the seats of the Kentucky Senate and all of the seats of the Kentucky House of Representatives were up for election in 2024.
+Republicans maintained supermajorities in both chambers with no net change in seat share in either.[11]

 + colspan="5" Kentucky Senate